united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 ### Modules

 A _Module_ refers to a group of workloads in the United Manufacturing Hub responsible for specific tasks.
-For example, the _Data Source_ module collects data from various sources and is composed of multiple microservices.
+For example, the _Historian & Analytics_ module represents the microservices, storage, and connections that are responsible for storing and analyzing data.

 In the **Modules** tab, you can view the status of each module.
-If a module is not healthy, it means that one or more of its microservices are not functioning properly.
+If a module is not healthy, it means that one or more of its components are not functioning properly.

 ### System